 I’ve put together a list of things to keep in mind when naming beneficiaries:

 Every day we help families just like yours grapple with estate planning and related issues.
-Call us today at (646) 736-7539 and we can schedule a time to meet and discuss your particular facts and circumstances and how best to accomplish your estate planning goals.
-Estate planning is a gift you are giving to your loved ones that retains its value long after you are gone.
+Contact us and we can schedule a time to meet and discuss your particular facts and circumstances and how best to accomplish your estate planning goals.
+Estate planning is a gift you are giving to your loved ones that retain its value long after you are gone.